 Irish Funds supports the continued development of the industry and has helped shape Ireland's regulatory and legislative framework based on collaborative efforts across our member companies.

 The Business Year (TBY) is a leading research firm and publisher of annual economic resources on national economies.
 Present in over 25 countries, TBY provides first-hand access to the people and ideas shaping business and policy throughout the world.
 Each country-specific edition contains a comprehensive range of interviews and analysis, offering an inside look at doing business in the world’s most dynamic economies.
 TBY’s interviewees, readers, and partners comprise an international network of thought-leaders who are helping to define the future of the global economy.

 Media Partner (1)

-Savvy Investor www.savvyinvestor.net is the world’s leading platform for investors’ research – curating, distributing and promoting investment white papers to institutional investors.
-The site is split into 50 topic sections, with dedicated sections for UK Pension Funds and European Pension Funds.
+Savvy Investor http://www.savvyinvestor.net is the world’s leading platform for investors’ research – curating, distributing and promoting investment white papers to institutional investors.
+The site is split into 50 topic sections, with a dedicated section for Institutional Asset Managers.